 Q: How should I handle the axe properly?

 Ans: First of all, you should firmly grip your axe.
 Put your right hand near the head and the left hand at the end of the handle while your palms should be facing toward you.
 The axe head should face at a 45° angle while cutting trees.
+It may not have sharp ends on both sides like a Pulaski axe, but checking behind your back before you begin is a recommended practice.

 Q: Should I repair or replace a damaged handle?